DevOpsBootcamp/website/source/packages-software-libraries.rst

         langauge> from source".

     #.
 Build the program.
-        Just like in programing class, when you run ``gcc myfile.c -o a.out`` you will be building a binary from all of the soruce files you downloaded.
+        Just like in programming class, when you run ``gcc myfile.c -o a.out`` you will be building a binary from all of the source files you downloaded.
 Unlike class you will be running a wrapper like ``make`` or ``build`` which will run *many* commands for you automagically.

     #.
 Resolve any unmet dependencies and repeat last two steps until it works.
-        This is by far the most painful part of the manuall installation process.
+        This is by far the most painful part of the manual installation process.
 If the install fails it will hopefully tell you why and hint at any libraries or external packages you need to install.
 Thankfully **you can still use your package manager to install dependencies**.